Last Updated on October 19, 2022 by Manager Access

 This will help you better understand how long you can expect your refrigerator to run while using your solar generator.

-How Much Wattage Does A Refrigerator Require?
+How Much Wattage Does a Refrigerator Require?

-Of course, with a larger fridge, comes a larger wattage demand.
-When it comes to using a solar generator to power a fridge, you are going to get a longer use out of powering a smaller fridge than a much larger fridge.
+Refrigerators come in all shapes and sizes, from the small mini-fridge you would put in a dorm room to a large fridge capable of holding enough food for a large family.
+Of course, with a larger fridge comes a larger wattage demand.
+When it comes to using a solar generator to power a fridge, you are going to get more use out of powering a smaller fridge than a much larger fridge.

 If you plan on using a solar generator to power a fridge during a power outage, I suggest moving your most perishable foods to a smaller fridge (if you have one) and powering it with your solar generator.